Accessibility Statement for www.cirencester.ac.uk

 How accessible this website is

-We know some parts of this website are not fully accessible:
+We know that some parts of the site are not fully accessible:

-• most older PDF documents are not fully accessible to screen reader software
+Most older PDF documents are not fully accessible to screen reader software

-• some of our online forms are difficult to navigate using just a keyboard
+Some online forms are difficult to use with just a keyboard

-• older videos may be missing captions and audio descriptions.
+Older videos may be missing captions and audio descriptions

 Feedback and contact information